 Implementing a slip-resistant footwear program for your employees is proven to reduce risk, but who has time for that?

-Most small businesses do not employ a safety manager, risk director, asset manager or even a human resources director—an owner often has to wear many hats.
+Most small businesses do not employ a safety manager, risk director, asset manager or even a human resources director—an owner often wears many hats.

 Starting a program for your employees is easier than you think.
 Small businesses can enjoy discounts on slip-resistant safety footwear–whether the footwear is 100% company-paid, partially subsidized or purchased through a payroll-based plan in which employees pay for the footwear themselves through easy deductions.